florisweb/hideAndSeekAI/README.md

-# hideAndSeekAI
+# 3InARowAI
-An competitive AI experiment about the game hide and seek
+A competitive AI implementation of the Three in a row-game